-NOTE: General Authorization of the external parameter provisioning is handled in the WT#1.2 Network Exposure.
+NOTE 3: General Authorization of the external parameter provisioning is handled in the WT#1.2 Network Exposure.

-Whether and how to improve events notification about policies to the AF (e.g. to notify the AF that policy and charging control changed).
+Whether and how to improve events notification about policies to the AF (e.g. to notify the AF that policy and charging control, e.g. charging key changed).

 Whether and what parameters the UE can provide as input for PCC decision, e.g. related to QoS control to the 6G CN.
 The UE input for PCC decision related to QoS is based on the progress in WT#1.2 QoS.

+NOTE 4: The example above does not preclude that other examples are covered in the study phase if those are identified.

-NOTE: The AF input defined in 5G can be treated as starting point for discussion.
+NOTE 5: The AF input for session management defined in 5G can be treated as starting point for discussion.

-NOTE : The UE can decide if and when to initiate the request to the network.
+NOTE6: The UE can decide if and when to provide the above input the request to the network.

-NOTE : The UE is not assumed to know whether AF input for QoS is available.
+NOTE 7: The UE is not assumed to know whether AF input for QoS is available.
+NOTE 8: Whether the UE can provide any input for PCC decisions as the AF provides for UE or AM policies are out of the scope of this bullet.

+NOTE 9: The assumption is that either the AF or the UE provides input for PCC decision for e.g. QoS control.

+The following notes are applicable to all bullets in this WT:

-energy efficiency and consumption aspects into account for policy decisions.
+NOTE 10: If the energy related information is available then this WT will study how to take energy efficiency and consumption aspects into account for policy decisions.

-NOTE : This WT has IWK aspects that are scoped under WT#2.
+NOTE11: This WT has IWK aspects that are scoped under WT#2

-NOTE : This WT can study potential enhancements to the policy control framework for 6G services based on the input identified and provided by other WTs.
+NOTE 12: This WT can study potential enhancements to the policy control framework for 6G services based on the input identified and provided by other WTs.

-NOTE : This WT depends on the overall 6G roaming architecture.
+NOTE 13: This WT depends on the overall 6G roaming architecture based on the output of WT#1.1.
+Solutions for this WT will address roaming if applicable.

+NOTE 14: Any improvements of the application traffic mapping to network slice(s)/user plane connection(s) are out of the scope of this WT.

+NOTE 15: Identify and address any feedback from markets where policy control framework technologies are already being commercially deployed.

 **** Next Change ****